kangah-codes/purple/orbit/src/blog/building-purple.md

 <br/>

-# Into the Beta-verse 🧪
+# Into the Betaverse 🧪

 Purple is currently available as a beta.
 If you're curious to try it out, you can grab the APK from GitHub or even build it yourself from source.